Mississippi agency ex-leader pleads guilty in welfare fraud

 The theft charges say Davis misused federal grants of more than $10,000.

 In a state court filing Sept.
-12, an attorney for one of the News' organizations listed text messages between retired Favre and Nancy New, between Favre and Gov. Bryant and between Bryant and New.
+12, an attorney for one of the organizations run by Nancy and Zachary New listed text messages between retired Favre and Nancy New, between Favre and Gov. Bryant and between Bryant and New.

 The messages showed discussions about millions of dollars in welfare money being directed to a pet project of Favre — a volleyball facility being built at the University of Southern Mississippi.
 Favre, Bryant and New all attended the university, and Favre's daughter started playing volleyball there in 2017.
 Favre and Bryant have not been charged in the welfare misspending case.